egandro/kindtool/README.md

 $ kindtool init <projectdir>

 # creates the cluster - this will create a .kind directory next to Kindfile
+# warning: put `.kind` to your gitignore
 $ kindtool up

-# stops the kind cluster - the persistent data will be keped in .kind/data
+# stops the kind cluster - configuration, k8s config and persistent data will be keped
 $ kindtool halt

-# kills the kind cluster - the persistent data will be keped in .kind/data
+# kills the kind cluster - configuration, k8s config is removed,
+# the persistent data will be keped in .kind/data
 $ kindtool destroy

-# removes the data folder of - this needs to be run as root!
+# kills the kind cluster  and removes the data folder
+# this needs to be run as root!
 Docker might created files that have 0/0 uids/gids
-$ sudo kindtool delete-data
+$ sudo kindtool destroy -f

 # is kind running - print status information
 $ kindtool status

-# returns the directory with the config files - can be used as export KUBECONFIG=$(kindfile get kubeconfig)
+# returns the directory with the config files
+# can be used as export KUBECONFIG=$(kindfile get kubeconfig)
 $ kindtool get kubeconfig
 ```